macOS-DevGuides/HelpBookDemo/README.md

 This project demonstrates:
 - A working `.help` bundle integrated into an Xcode app
-- Smart cache-clearing logic that only removes Help Book cache when files change
+- A cache-clearning build script that prevents the help viewer (Tips.app) from showing stale content while editing help content during development
 - Insights into Tips.app (macOS 15 Help Viewer) behavior, registration, and debugging

 ## 🛠️ How to Use

 1. Open the Xcode project (to be created) and build the app.
 2. Go to `Help > HelpBookDemo Help` in the menu bar.
-3. Modify the Help Book HTML and rebuild — the smart script detects changes and clears stale cache.
+3. Modify the Help Book HTML and rebuild — the build script will clear the cache and you should see your new content.

 ## 🔄 Cache Management Script

 Included the **Clear Help Cache** Build Phase for the main target.

 This script:
-- Computes a hash of `.html` and `.plist` files in the `.help` bundle
+- Is set to watch index.html in the help bundle
-- Only clears cache when files have changed
+- Will clear the help cache when index.html changes
-- Bypasses fragile timestamp- or dependency-based mechanisms
+- Will always clear the help cache on a clean build

 ## 📘 Resources